browserengineering/book/book/scripts.md

 "context"; and finally call methods like `fillRect` and `fillText` on that context to draw on the canvas.
 Implement the basics of `<canvas>`, including `fillRect` and `fillText`.
-Canvases will need a custom layout object that store a list of drawing commands, and then inject them into the display list when `paint` is called.
+Canvases will need a custom layout object that stores a list of drawing commands, and then injects them into the display list when `paint` is called.

 [canvas-tutorial]: https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial